 -Dinstall4j.keepLog=true to the installer or uninstaller.
 The file is prefixed

 If you would like the installer to log to stderr as well, you can pass

 installer.
 Both arguments can also be useful for debug installers and uninstallers, where they have to be passed as VM parameters.

 You can define the error handling for every installation or uninstallation action separately.
 Please find more information in the Screens and Actions help topic.

 0 if the installation was completed successfully,

 1 if the installation fails and

 83 if the installer could not find

 a suitable JVM to run.
-These exit codes are useful when checking the result of an
+These exit codes are especially useful to check the result of an